Focus Air Cargo

-Focus Air Cargo was a cargo airline based in Fort Lauderdale, Florida, USA.
+Focus Air Cargo was a cargo airline based in Fort Lauderdale, Florida, United States.
 It provided all-cargo services on wet leases.

 History

 Focus Air Cargo was established as Omega Air Cargo but was renamed in March 2004.

 In July 2008, the Aircraft Operating Certificate was surrendered to the FAA and the airline ceased operations, but continued to honor obligations until 2012.

-Headed up by industry veteran and People Express Airlines founder David McElroy.
-Key managers included: David Hoffstetter, David Lagger, Frank Esopi and Greg Vanek.
+Headed up by industry veteran and People Express Airlines founders David McElroy.
+Key managers included: Carsten Petersen ,David Hoffstetter, David Lagger, Frank Esopi and Greg Vanek.

 Fleet

 The Focus Air cargo fleet consisted of the following aircraft (at December 2007):